 As our time together came to a close, we both felt incredibly blessed to have been spared from the severe damage that affected so many others.
 Likewise, we are proud to have seen the way Texans responded when the days were their darkest and scariest.
 Mayor Zimmerman stated it correctly when he told me, “Our people, the people in Texas, we’ve always been a can do people.
 We don’t wait for someone else to come save us and make things better, we do what it takes as soon as possible.”

-By Vince Santos
+Story by Vince Santos

 Like My Articles?

 If you would like to guest post or become a regular contributor, please email us at email@example.com

 Join the Conversation!